ncase/anxiety/scenes/act3.md

 r: *Oh nooooo it's dangerous, don't do iiiiit.*

-r: But that's why we need to do thrilling, death-defying stunts!
+r: But that's exactly why we must do thrilling, death-defying stunts!
 Party hard!
 Carpe diem!
-Snort coke off a hooker's butt, #YOLO!
+Snort coke off a hooker's ass, #YOLO!

-r: To show that animal we don't give two *dicks* about its bitching!
+r: Let's show that animal we don't give two *dicks* about its bitching!
 Jump.

 h2: Uh, but sometimes, um... fear has a point...